InterlaceProject/InterlaceBlockchain/README.md

 ## Execution

-Next you can find some help to manage the interlace blockchain.
+Next you can find some help to manage the interlace blockchain and run transactions against the chain.

 ### Run fabric block chain (the first time)